rust-lang/rust-forge/src/libs/maintaining-std.md

 ### Is the commit log tidy?

 PRs shouldn’t have merge commits in them.
-If they become out of date with `master` then they need to be rebased.
+If they become out of date with the default branch then they need to be rebased.

 ## Merging PRs